What Private Salsa Coaching With Me Is Really Like

 Typically they don’t find it easy to “let go” or “feel” the music.

 This is because in the corporate and academic worlds, a left brain logical approach is instilled in people.
-This means that the creative and emotional centres of the right brain are often untapped and undeveloped.
+This means that the creative and emotional centres of the right brain are often untapped and under developed.

 When they first start Salsa they often feel like an alien, and the learning curve can feel stressful, but they love music and want to fulfil the internal drive they have to dance.